nasz8f/4330-7330_Final_Project/C++.md

 ### Interfaces/Protocals:
  * C++ implements interfaces as abstract classes.
 The 'interface' keyword includes behavior from multiple sources in a class.

+ * An abstract class provides a base class which other classes can inherit from.

   ____________________________________________________________________________________________________________________________________________